MrTomiCZ/simplebashscripts/docs/critical_linux.md

 ## critical-svc.sh setup (Linux)
 > [!NOTE]
-> uses systemd as the daemon manager or whatever it dependencies
+> uses systemd as the daemon manager or whatever its called

+dependencies
 - a text editor (or echo then redirection if you prefer)
 - cat